AMR pension default would set record, if sought

 Gotbaum said the PBGC would encourage the carrier to "fix its financial problems and still keep its pension plans.
 But Wall Street analysts and restructuring experts expect American to reduce pension bills to lower costs.

-"The hard thing for them will be trying to maintain labour peace if indeed they put eliminating pensions on the table," said Joe House of Palisades Capital Advisors LLC in Washington.
+"The hard thing for them will be trying to maintain labor peace if indeed they put eliminating pensions on the table," said Joe House of Palisades Capital Advisors LLC in Washington.

 "You can count on the pilots losing.
 That's guaranteed.
 The pilots pensions are so rich they would definitely take a setback if that pension goes to the PBGC," House said.